leofracca/gb-emu/README.md

 ## Coverage

-To generate the code coverage you need to pass the flag `-DCOVERAGE=ON` when building the project with cmake.
+To generate the code coverage you need to pass the flag `-DCOVERAGE=ON` when building the project with CMake.
 Then the target `coverage` will be available.

 The command